 Having been raised in the Orthodox Jewish community post World War II, I was always aware of the variety of ways Jewish beliefs were celebrated.
 Some, like my family, verged on conservatism, while others were extremely Orthodox.
 Esty reminded me of teenage girls that I worked with in the past.
 They had feisty rebellious personalities and pushed the envelope trying to follow their own desires rather than rigid rules of their communities.
 I continue to be interested in the complexities of the Hasidic families who all too often resort to defensive denial in order to protect family secrets and the primacy of the group.

-Ellen Goldberg, PhD is a is a Psychotherapist Member of BPSI.
+Ellen Goldberg, PhD is a Psychotherapist Member of BPSI.
 She has a private practice in Newton, MA and she is on the faculty of the Brenner Center at William James College.

 The opinions or views expressed on the Boston Psychoanalytic Society & Institute (“BPSI”) social media platforms, including, but not limited to, blogs, Facebook posts and Twitter posts, represent the thoughts of individual contributors and are not necessarily those of the Boston Psychoanalytic Society & Institute or any of its directors, officers, employees, staff, board of directors, or members.
 All posts on BPSI social media platforms are for informational purposes only and should not be regarded as professional advice.